michanto/cdk-orchestration/API.md

 transforms.TransformHost.isTransformHost(scope: Construct)
 ```

-Returns true for any Stack or CfnElement that is a transform host, as well as for all CfnTransformHost constructs.
+Returns true for any Stack, CfnElement, or CfnTransformHost constructs.

-Note that a Stack or CfnElement may start of as not being a transform
+Stacks and CfnElements start out not being transform
-host, but can become one later if a transform is applied to it.
+hosts, but become hosts when a TransformHost method

-It does NOT tell you that the object is of type CfnTransformHost.
+is called (such as when a Transform is applied to them).

 ###### `scope`<sup>Required</sup> <a name="scope" id="@michanto/cdk-orchestration.transforms.TransformHost.isTransformHost.parameter.scope"></a>